 The single RAT UTRA TDD wide area and local area RX spurious emissions basic limits are the same as those specified in 3GPP TS 25.105 [7], subclause 7.7.1.2.

-The RX spurious emissions requirements for a single RAT UTRA AAS BS are that for each applicable basic limit as specified in 3GPP TS 25.104 [6] or 3GPP TS 25.105 [7], for each TAB connector RX min cell group, the power sum of emissions at the TAB connectors of the TAB connector RX min cell group shall not exceed an AAS limit specified as the basic limits + 10log10(NRXU,countedpercell).
+The RX spurious emissions requirements for a single RAT UTRA AAS BS are that for each applicable basic limit as specified in 3GPP TS 25.104 [6] or 3GPP TS 25.105 [7], for each TAB connector RX min cell group, the power sum of emissions at the TAB connectors of the TAB connector RX min cell group shall not exceed an AAS BS limit specified as the basic limits + 10log10(NRXU,countedpercell).

 NOTE: Conformance to the AAS BS receiver spurious emissions requirement can be demonstrated by meeting at least one of the following criteria as determined by the manufacturer: